shakenfist/terraform-provider-shakenfist/README.md

 ### Instances
 * Memory is defined in MB
-* Multiple disks can defined
+* Multiple disks can defined, and defined in GB.
+(Minimum one disk)
-* Disk size is defined in GB
+* Multiple network blocks can be defined.
+* One video card can be defined, the default is Cirrus with 16384KB memory.
 * Arbitrary metadata can be set on a namespace.

 ```